 With a little pre-planning, there are usually ways to prevent certain kinds of trash from ever being created.
 Here are some ways that we avoided creating waste:

 - Clothing: Wedding dresses are notoriously something that women wear once in their life and then keep in the closet forever.
-Instead, I borrowed my dress and headpiece through Laine London, a Chamblee-based wedding dress rental shop.
-I saved money and was able to return the dress and accessory for many women after me to enjoy and make memories in!
+Instead, I borrowed my dress and headpiece from Laine London, a Chamblee-based wedding dress rental shop.
+I was able to support a small business, save a lot of money, and return the dress and accessory for many women after me to enjoy and make memories in!
+A great clothing rental option for other special occasion events is Rent the Runway.

 - Decorations and favors: We kept décor to a minimum, relying on a few centerpieces (all elements reusable post-event) and re-configurable letterboard signage.
 Instead of real flowers that are shipped from far-flung locales on refrigerated trucks and only live for a few days, we used a limited amount of silk flowers that we plan to reuse for years.
 We didn’t provide wedding favors, but if we did, we would have tried to avoid the use of decorative packaging, ribbons, string, or stickers that would soon end up in the trash.